 Stand By Me!If you're a fan of world music, then you're in for a treat with Mark Johnson and Jonathan Walls' Playing for Change: Peace Through Music, a film that premiered at the 7th Annual Tribeca Film Festiv…DiscussionStand By Me!1 Like

-A beautiful song inspired by the loss of a lo
+A beautiful song inspired by the loss of a loved one.

 I really love this song

-BlogA beautiful song inspired by the loss of a lo1 Like
+BlogA beautiful song inspired by the loss of a loved one.1 Like

 Johnny Griffin 1971 - The JAMFs Are ComingvideoJohnny Griffin 1971 - The JAMFs Are Coming2 LikesThe Godmother of Rock’n’Roll – Sister Rosett…videoThe Godmother of Rock’n’Roll – Sister Rosett…2 LikesFive Jazz Piano Giants Play “The Way You Loo…videoFive Jazz Piano Giants Play “The Way You Loo…1 Like